cahya-wirawan/rwkv-tokenizer/README.md

 - OpenAI Tiktoken
 - The Rust RWKV tokenizer

-The comparison is done using [this jupyter notebook](rwkv_tokenizers.ipynb) in Google Colab.
-The Rust RWKV tokenizer is around 7x faster than the original tokenizer and 3x faster than OpenAI Tiktoken.
+The comparison is done using [this jupyter notebook](tools/rwkv_tokenizers.ipynb) in an M2 Mac mini.
+The Rust RWKV tokenizer is around 8x faster than the original tokenizer and 4.8x faster than OpenAI Tiktoken.

 ![performance-comparison](data/performance-comparison.png)